bbauska/W3Cx-5of5/README.md

   alt="." />
 </p>

-You can open this in another tab and you will see the documentation and the Web site, the homepage of the Web site, for the &quot;d3js&quot; library.
-By the way &quot;d3js&quot;is one of the most popular JavaScript libraries for visualizing data.
+<p>You can open this in another tab and you will see the documentation and the Web
+site, the homepage of the Web site, for the &quot;d3js&quot; library.
+By the way &quot;d3js&quot;is one of the most popular JavaScript libraries for visualizing data.</p>

-Let&apos;s go back to our example, so you can just tweak the different elements.
+<p>Let&apos;s go back to our example, so you can just tweak the different
+elements.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 99.
 (73) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">